The Worst Witch (1998 TV series)

-A new adaptation, an international co-production between CBBC, ZDF and Netflix, also titled The Worst Witch, premiered in January 2017 and ran for four seasons, concluding in 2020.
+A new adaptation, a UK-German co-production between CBBC, ZDF and Netflix, also titled The Worst Witch, premiered in January 2017 and ran for four seasons, concluding in 2020.

 Overview

+The series stars Georgina Sherrington as the lead character of Mildred Hubble, a disaster-prone young witch who attends Cackle's Academy for Witches.

+Jessica Fox plays the character of Enid Nightshade, one of Mildred's friends.
+Felicity Jones plays Mildred's enemy Ethel Hallow in Season One before being replaced by Katy Allen for Seasons Two and Three.

+Clare Coulter portrays the school's Headmistress Miss Cackle, Kate Duchêne plays Deputy Head Miss Hardbroom, Una Stubbs plays Chanting Teacher Miss Bat and Claire Porter plays PE Teacher Miss Drill.

-The series stars Georgina Sherrington and Felicity Jones (as Mildred Hubble and Ethel Hallow respectively), and was broadcast from 1998 to 2001 on ITV, and later on HBO.
-The series also stars veteran British actress Una Stubbs as the eccentric chanting teacher, Miss Bat.
-Felicity Jones was replaced by Katy Allen after the first series.
-It was explained away as a magical makeover (a "witch-over").
-The series also starred Mildred Hubble's close friends Emma Brown who played her best friend Maud Moonshine, Jessica Fox as Enid Nightshade, Joanna Dyce as Ruby Cherrytree and Harshna Brahmbhatt as Jadu Wali.
-New characters were also added, such as Frank Blossom (the school's caretaker), and Miss Crotchet, the music teacher in the third series who replaced Miss Bat.
-New recurring characters included Merlin Langstaff, a wizard apprentice who befriended Mildred, his two mean-spirited acquaintances – Barry "Baz" Dragonsbane and Gary "Gaz" Grailquest, Charlie, Frank Blossom's nephew who really wanted to be a witch at first, but then later decided to train to be a wizard, Mrs. Cosie, the nervous owner of the nearby tearoom and Mistress Hecketty Broomhead, the evil school inspector who later became headmistress for a brief time.
+New recurring characters included Merlin Langstaff, a wizard apprentice who befriended Mildred; his two mean-spirited acquaintances – Barry "Baz" Dragonsbane and Gary "Gaz" Grailquest; Charlie, Frank Blossom's nephew who really wanted to be a witch at first, but then later decided to train to be a wizard; Mrs. Cosie, the nervous owner of the nearby tearoom; and Mistress Hecketty Broomhead, the evil school inspector who later became headmistress for a brief time.
 A character who also appears more than once is Egbert Hellibore, chief wizard and headmaster of Camelot Castle, where Merlin, Charlie, Baz and Gaz live.
 The first series dramatised The Worst Witch and The Worst Witch Strikes Again, and the second series dramatised A Bad Spell For The Worst Witch and The Worst Witch All At Sea.
 Both of these two series also contained original stories.
 The third and final series continued with purely original material.